Granite sliding on granite: friction, wear rates, surface topography, and the scale-dependence of rate-state effects: Theory

 \subsection{Elasticity, contact aging, and the limits of rate-and-state friction laws}

-During the stationary contact, the contact regions are often assumed to be fully pinned and to increase both their real contact area and their local strength over time.
-This \emph{aging} process allows the contact to sustain progressively higher shear stresses over time.
+During the stationary contact, the asperity contact regions are often assumed to be fully pinned and to increase both their real contact area and their local strength over time.
+This \emph{aging} process allows the contact to sustain progressively higher shear force over time.
 When the external shear stress builds up beyond the static threshold, the interface enters the slip phase.
 Local contacts rejuvenate, which reduces their resistance to sliding.
 The system comes to rest again once the external driving force has dropped below the kinetic friction.
 Earthquake dynamics are frequently interpreted within this framework---as a sequence of alternating stuck and sliding states~\cite{Dieterich1979JGRSE,Ruina1983JGRSE,Marone1990JGRSE}.

 An increasing body of research challenges the traditional explanation for stick-slip dynamics.
 It has been proposed that the dynamics of stick--slip systems may instead be governed by a kinetic friction coefficient that decreases with sliding velocity at very low speeds, rather than by explicit state evolution~\cite{Baumberger2006AP,Bureau2002EPJE,Rubinstein2007PRL,Yang2008PNAS}.
-In particular Rubinstein \textit{et al.}~\cite{Rubinstein2007PRL} showed that \textit{the onset of motion is preceded by a discrete sequence of cracklike precursors, which are initiated at shear levels that are well below the threshold for static friction.} Similarly, Yan \textit{et al.}~\cite{Yang2008PNAS} observed nanometer-scale sliding even when the interface appeared stuck macroscopically.
-Their phenomenological analysis suggests that the instantaneous static friction coefficient in rate-and-state models effectively vanishes at these scales.
-Thus, the traditional view of a “fully stuck contact that strengthens with time” may be an idealization, and what is observed as stick-slip at the macroscopic scale might in fact reflect continuous creep-slip at the microscale.
-This raises the question of whether stick-slip dynamics should generally be interpreted as \emph{creep-slip} dynamics, or if there exist quantitative criteria that determine when the conventional stick-slip description is appropriate.
+This raises the question of whether stick-slip dynamics should generally be interpreted as \emph{creep-slip} dynamics or if there exist quantitative criteria that determine when the conventional stick-slip description is appropriate.
 Moreover, what conditions cause the breakloose friction not to exceed the kinetic friction?

 A general explanation for why the breakloose friction does not always noticeably exceed the kinetic friction is that a solid block, like that shown schematically in Fig.~\ref{ZZZ.ThreeCases1.eps}, does not begin to slide uniformly but through pre-slip.
 Pre-slip refers to the gradual loss of pinning at a fraction of the local contacts before the body as a whole starts to move, or--when applied to a single asperity contact--to the breaking of interfacial molecular bonds before the asperity completely depins.
 Such localized slippage relaxes part of the stored shear stress and thereby reduces the measured static or breakloose friction coefficient, $\mu_{\mathrm{s}}$, below its hypothetical upper bound $\mu_{\mathrm{s}}^*$, which would be attained only if all contact patches were to yield simultaneously.